-His breed can suffer from a literal grocery list of hereditary diseases from Optic nerve hypoplasia which effects the eye and can lead to blindness in one or both eyes, joint disorders such a patellar luxation ("loose kneecaps") and Legg-Calve-Perthes (LCP), blood disorders, allergies, epilepsy, and many others.
+Miniature Poodles can suffer from a wide range of hereditary diseases including: optic nerve hypoplasia which effects the eye and can lead to blindness in one or both eyes; joint disorders such as patellar luxation (“loose kneecaps”) and Legg-Calve-Perthes (LCP); and blood disorders, allergies, epilepsy, and many others.

-His breed often suffer from a disease called syringomyelia where the skull size is too small for the brain, leading to severe pain and neurological problems.
-Jojo could also suffer from severe breathing problems due to brachycephalic "short nose" airway obstructive syndrome (BOAS), valvular heart disease, hip dysplasia and deafness.
+Cavalier King Charles Spaniels can suffer from a disease called syringomyelia where the skull size is too small for the brain, leading to severe pain and neurological problems.
+They can also suffer from severe breathing problems due to brachycephalic “short nose” obstructive airway syndrome (BOAS), valvular heart disease, hip dysplasia and deafness.
+BOAS is also very common in some breeds of bulldogs, most notably French Bulldogs.

-His breed suffer from hip dysplasia, where the hip joints of a growing puppy do not develop properly.
-This eventually will cause chronic joint pain and disability which may require long-term medication or even surgery.
+Golden Retrievers can suffer from hip dysplasia, where the hip joints of a growing puppy do not develop properly.
+This eventually causes chronic joint pain and disability which may require long-term medication or even surgery.
 Goldens are also prone to getting cancer, digestive disorders, epilepsy, skin disease, other joint problems e.g. elbow dysplasia and heart disease.

-Mongrels are generally tougher and more adapted to life in Hong Kong.
-Many pedigrees are just not suited to live here e.g. Siberian Huskies with their arctic coats and Bulldogs with their narrow airways.
+Mongrels are also generally tougher and more adapted to life in Hong Kong.
+Many pedigrees – such as Siberian Huskies with their arctic coats and Bulldogs with their narrow airways – are just not suited to the climate here.